An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Introduction

 \section{Introduction}

-The Korteweg--de Vries (KdV) equation occupies a distinguished position in the undergraduate and graduate physics curriculum, serving as the canonical example of a nonlinear partial differential equation (PDE) that admits exact analytical solutions with remarkable physical properties~\cite{drazin1989solitons}.
-First derived in the context of shallow water waves~\cite{korteweg1895change}, this equation demonstrates how the competing effects of nonlinearity and dispersion can achieve a delicate balance, producing localized wave structures---solitons---that propagate without change of form and survive mutual collisions intact~\cite{zabusky1965interaction}.
-The discovery that such behavior arises from complete integrability, with an infinite hierarchy of conservation laws accessible through inverse scattering techniques~\cite{gardner1967method,ablowitz1974method}, has made the KdV equation a cornerstone for teaching nonlinear dynamics, Hamiltonian systems, and mathematical physics at the advanced undergraduate and graduate levels~\cite{ablowitz2011nonlinear}.
+The Korteweg--de Vries (KdV) equation occupies a central position in geophysical fluid dynamics (GFD) as the prototypical completely integrable partial differential equation (PDE) admitting soliton solutions~\cite{ref-1}.
+Originally derived to describe long gravity waves in shallow channels~\cite{ref-2}, the equation demonstrates how competing nonlinear steepening and linear dispersion can balance to produce localized, shape-preserving pulses---solitons---that survive mutual collisions with only phase shifts~\cite{ref-3}.
+The discovery that this behavior is rooted in complete integrability, with an infinite hierarchy of conservation laws accessible through inverse scattering~\cite{ref-4,ref-5}, elevated the KdV equation to a cornerstone of mathematical physics, with applications spanning plasma dynamics, internal ocean waves, and condensed matter systems~\cite{ref-6}.

-Despite the rich analytical structure of soliton theory, students often struggle to develop physical intuition for nonlinear wave phenomena from analytical treatments alone.
-The interplay between steepening and dispersion, the amplitude-dependent velocity of solitons, and the elastic nature of their collisions are concepts that benefit enormously from direct visualization and numerical experimentation~\cite{whitham1974linear}.
-Computational laboratories, in which students can modify initial conditions, vary physical parameters, and observe the resulting dynamics, offer pedagogical opportunities that complement traditional analytical instruction~\cite{durran2010numerical}.
-Such exercises allow learners to discover the defining characteristics of solitons empirically---for instance, that taller waves travel faster, or that collisions produce phase shifts but preserve wave identities---before or alongside formal derivations.

-The choice of programming environment significantly influences the accessibility and effectiveness of computational physics education.
-Python has emerged as the dominant language for scientific computing instruction, owing to its readable syntax, extensive ecosystem of numerical libraries, and low barrier to entry for students without prior programming experience~\cite{herho2025doublependulum,herho2025optionmc}.
-The availability of high-quality implementations of fundamental algorithms---fast Fourier transforms (FFT), adaptive differential equation solvers, and array operations---within freely distributed libraries such as NumPy and SciPy~\cite{harris2020array,virtanen2020scipy} enables students to focus on physical concepts rather than low-level implementation details.
-Furthermore, recent developments in just-in-time (JIT) compilation through libraries such as Numba~\cite{lam2015numba} permit Python codes to achieve performance competitive with compiled languages, removing the traditional trade-off between ease of development and computational speed~\cite{herho2025kh2d}.
-These characteristics have established Python as the preferred platform for computational physics courses at institutions worldwide~\cite{pavlenko2025experience,Tufino2024}.